Xon77/Live4Life/README.md

 ***Live 4 Life*** has been mainly tested with macOS 10.14.6 Mojave on a MacBook Pro 15" and the GUI has been adapted for macOS 12.1 Monterey on a MacBook Pro M1 16".

+It has also been tested on Linux and works considering that you have a minimum resolution of 1920×1200.
 The reason why I do not switch from Mac to Linux is that I often used [Dante](https://www.audinate.com/products) to send multiple channels via ethernet in some concert halls.
 Since Dante virtual sound cards are not available for linux, you need to buy specific expensive sound cards to use Dante.

-It might work for Linux and Windows platforms after solving some issues.
-Several years ago, I succeeded to make it work on Linux: I remember I had to change and limit `numWireBufs_` to some values, like 800, in the file [_1_Init_BuffersSynths_129.scd](/4Live4Life_Project/_1_Init_BuffersSynths_129.scd#L75), since MacOS seem to accept very high values without generating errors.
-Since then, there may probably be other errors on Linux.
-For Windows, I do not know, since currently I do not have a simple access to both of them.
+For Windows, I do not know.
-Let me know.
-I might maybe help.

 ## Requirements